 Your lymphatic system is an important part of keeping the body healthy, moving protein-rich fluids through your body to remove bacteria, viruses and waste.
 But when these fluids don't move through the body, you may experience lymphedema, a chronic condition that results from inadequate lymphatic drainage.

-Although lymphedema can have a variety of causes, it is most frequently found in cancer patients.
+Although lymphedema can have a variety of causes, it is most frequently found in patients with cancer.
 At least 20 percent of breast cancer survivors develop lymphedema, and head and neck cancer, melanoma and gynecological cancers have also been linked to the condition, often as a result of surgery or radiation.

-For this reason, many cancer patients seek the help of a certified lymphedema therapist during their recovery.
-A therapist can help conduct complete decongestive therapy, better knows as CDT.
-CDT involves draining the lymph nodes manually, bandaging the affected area, and a fitting for a compression garment to help encourage drainage.
+For this reason, many patients with cancer seek the help of a certified lymphedema therapist during their recovery.
+A therapist can help conduct complete decongestive therapy, better known as CDT.
+CDT involves draining the lymph nodes manually, bandaging the affected area, and getting fitted for a compression garment to help encourage drainage.
 These steps are critical, as ignoring excess fluid build-up can result in increased infections, pain, arm sensations and other distress.

 Patients with lymphedema are also encouraged to maintain a healthy lifestyle.
 Exercising daily can reduce lymphedema flare-ups, and the combination of exercise and compression garments will help the body's natural fluids to return to the circulatory system, which can reduce swelling.